Who should, and should not, get the Covid-19 vaccine

 A health worker in Alaska with no history of vaccine allergies did have an allergic reaction after receiving the Covid-19 vaccine Tuesday, but health experts believe these kinds of adverse reactions will be extremely rare.

-"These vaccines are very well tolerated from the data we've seen," said Dr. Purvi Parikh, an allergist, principal investigator on several Covid-19 vaccine trials and professor at the NYU Grossman School of Medicine.
+'These vaccines are very well tolerated from the data we've seen,' said Dr. Purvi Parikh, an allergist with Allergy & Asthma Network and co-investigator on several Covid-19 vaccine trials.
+She is also a clinical assistant professor at the NYU Grossman School of Medicine.

 Here's what we know so far about who should, and, possibly shouldn't, get a Covid-19 vaccine.